Liang6292/CO-PROFILING-OF-SINGLE-CELL-GENE-EXPRESSION-AND-CHROMATIN-LANDSCAPES-IN-STICKLEBACK-PITUITARY/README.md

 Preprocessed feature-barcode matrices can be accessed on Figshare vis 10.6084/m9.figshare.26795323.

 # Analysis Workflow
-This pipeline integrates RNA (GEX) and ATAC-seq data to identify photoperiod-responsive molecular markers through the following main steps:
+This pipeline integrates RNA (GEX) and ATAC-seq data to identify cell-specific and photoperiod-responsive molecular markers through the following main steps:

-1. Setup and Data Preparation
+## 1. Data Preparation

-Load packages, import RNA and ATAC data, and create Seurat objects.
+  Import RNA and ATAC data, and create Seurat objects.
   Build an annotation database and extract relevant gene expression and peak data.

-Quality Control and Peak Processing
+## 2. Quality Control and Peak Processing

   Filter low-quality data, recall peaks, and create a non-redundant peak set.
   Quantify and integrate peaks as a new assay.

-Multimodal Data Integration
+## 3. Multimodal Data Integration

   Preprocess GEX and ATAC data separately, including normalization, feature selection, PCA, and LSI computation.
   Find integration anchors and perform joint integration for combined analysis.

-Clustering and Marker Identification
+## 4. Clustering and Marker Identification

-Conduct independent clustering (GEX, ATAC) and joint clustering (WNN).
+  Independent clustering (GEX, ATAC) and joint clustering (WNN).
   Identify cell-specific markers: DEGs (for GEX) and DARs (for ATAC).

-Motif and Photoperiod-Responsive Analysis
+## 5. Motif and Photoperiod-Responsive Analysis

   Perform motif scanning and activity computation for overrepresented motifs in DARs.
   Identify photoperiod-responsive DEGs and DEMs in each cell cluster.